edgexfoundry/edgex-docs/docs_src/threat-models/secret-store/threat_model.md

 #### (g2) Loss of confidentiality of Vault master key at-rest by file system inspection/monitoring.

-* Container/Snap provided file system protections.
+* Container provided file system protections.
 * Vault master key is encrypted with AES-256-GCM using a HMAC-KDF derived-key with KDF input coming from a configurable source.
 * Threat model recommends use of hardware secure storage for the input key material.

 #### (g3) Loss of availability of Vault master key by malicious deletion.

-* Container/Snap provided file system protections.
+* Container provided file system protections.
 * Hardware-based solutions are out of scope for the reference design, but may offer additional protections.

 #### (h) Lost of confidentiality of Vault data store at-rest by file system inspection/monitoring.